 Figures

 Figure 1.
-Diagrams of the two experimental device setups, a floating, 3D treadmill with two sensors for recording motor output (A) and a tone/light and puff classical conditioning setup.
-A This experimental design consists of a Teensy 3.2 connected to two ADNS-9800 sensors and a CMOS camera, via serial-peripheral interfaces and a coaxial cable via SMA connectors, respectively.
+Diagrams of the two experimental device setups using Teesy interface.
+A, a floating, spherical treadmill setup for locomotion recording (A), A This experimental design consists of a Teensy 3.2 connected to two ADNS-9800 sensors and a CMOS camera, via serial-peripheral interfaces and a coaxial cable via SMA connectors, respectively.
 Every 50 milliseconds, a digital pulse triggers the CMOS camera to capture an image while simultaneously acquiring motor data from both ADNS sensors and sending them via a USB to a PC.
 The PC initiates each experiment by sending serial data consisting of the length of the experiment and imaging frequency to the Teensy.
-B This experimental design constitutes a classic classical-conditioning paradigm.
+B a tone/light and puff trace conditioning setup.This experimental design constitutes a classic classical-conditioning paradigm.
 The user specifies via MATLAB or via a different interface the length and number of experimental trials.
 This information is sent via a USB to the Teensy 3.2, which initiates the experiment.
 In each trial, the Teensy initiates a 9500 Hz tone at 44.1 kHz while turning on a light.
 These stimuli are followed by an air puff, also delivered via the Teensy.
 In order to generate a sound loud enough for the speaker, the Teensy is soldered to a prop-shield, which contains an amplifier.
 The Teensy 3.2 sends time stamps, trial, and stimulus information via the USB back to the PC.

-Figure 2.
-A. A schematic demonstrating the wiring connections between a Teensy 3.2, prop shield, and an external speaker.
+Figure 2. …need a summary title here.A.
+A schematic demonstrating the wiring connections between a Teensy 3.2, prop shield, and an external speaker.
 Dotted lines indicate solid connections.
 All connections between the Teensy 3.2 and prop shield were made using 14x1 double insulated pins, and the output to the speaker from the prop shield was made using regular wire and a coaxial cable.
 Some extraneous and unused pins on the Teensy and the prop shield were not included in this diagram.
 B. A schematic demonstrating the wiring of Teensy to two ADNS-9800 sensors via serial peripheral interface connections (SPIs).
 Solid dots at intersections between lines indicate connections.
 Some unused pins on the Teensy 3.2 were not included in this schematic.

-Figure 3.
-A. Part of a sample 10 minute recording session during which a head-fixed animal was allowed to run on the three-dimensional treadmill.
+Figure 3. …need a summary title here A. Part of a sample 10 minute recording session during which a head-fixed animal was allowed to run on the three-dimensional treadmill.
 Shown in Figure 1A.
 The mouse’s average speed was 7.1 + 6.9 cm/s, with a maximum velocity of 47.0 cm/s, within ranges reported elsewhere.
 B. Times of digital pulses sent by the Teensy 3.2 as measured internally by the Teensy, vs times of the digital pulses as measured by an external device.
 Green indicates linear model, and in black are experimental data, down-sampled by a factor of 200.
 The linear model estimates a slope of 1.000028927 + .000000005 (t(11997)= 2.0381e+08, p < 0.001, R2=1; intercept = 0.000107 + 0.000002, t(11997) = 63.243, p < 0.001), indicating an excellent fit and very nearly a 1:1 correspondence of time stamps.